 Following the implementation of this policy by the Board of Management, copies will be made available to parents upon enrolment of their child at the school by means of the school app and will be uploaded to the school website.
 The school journal will contain a list of updated school policies and parents will be asked to sign this document each year indicating that they are aware of the contents of each policy.
-Thereafter the policy will be included in the staff handbook which will be made available to every teacher at the start of each year.
-The school will hold a number of assemblies/workshops at the beginning of each school year to remind students of their obligations under the terms of each policy.
+Thereafter the policy will be included in the ACS Staff Teams which will be made accessible to every teacher at the start of each year.
+The school will hold a number of assemblies/workshops at the beginning of each school year to remind students of their obligations under the terms of the Learning Code and the Suspension Policy.
 Students who for any reason are not present at any or all of these assemblies are nonetheless bound by all school policies.
 Attendance at school is an implied acceptance of all of the rules and policies of the school.